CannyLab/tsne-cuda/README.md

 To install our library, follow the instructions in the [installation section](https://github.com/CannyLab/tsne-cuda/wiki/Installation) of the wiki.

 #### Note: There appear to be some compilation instability issues when using parallel compilation.
 Running Make twice seems to fix it, as does running make without parallel compile.
-We believe that this is an NVIDIA issue with our externed device variables, so we're looking into how we can fix that.
+We believe this should be fixed in the most recent release.

 ### Run